bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 4MB of storage space on the Seagate Central.

 ### Time
-The kernel build component takes a total of about 8 minutes to complete on an 8 core i7 PC.
+The kernel build component takes in the order of about 8 minutes to complete on an 8 core i7 PC.
 It takes about 45 minutes on a Raspberry Pi 4B.

 ### A cross compilation suite on the build host